The Sabbath

 The severity of the penalty for violating the Sabbath may seem harsh to modern ears, but when placed against the backdrop of their recent deliverance from Egypt - the blood of the lamb, the Red Sea crossing, the deaths of the firstborn, the overthrow of Pharaoh and all the men that were with him - Sabbath‑keeping becomes, as the apostle Paul later says, their “reasonable service” (Romans 12:1).

-The God who redeemed them now calls them to rest in Him, trust Him, and honour Him by ceasing from their own works on the Sabbath and resting in worship.
+But for now, the God who redeemed them now calls them to rest in Him, trust Him, and honour Him by ceasing from their own works on the Sabbath and resting in worship.
 The passage closes with a final, breathtaking detail: the tablets of the covenant were “written with the finger of God.”
 The Sabbath command is not human tradition or priestly invention; it is divine inscription.
 In Exodus 31, the Sabbath becomes the covenant seal - a holy sign, a sanctifying gift, and a perpetual reminder that the God who rested is the God who redeems.

 The Sabbath in the Shadow of the Coming Christ